input-output-hk/partner-chains-smart-contracts/onchain/STANDARDS.md

   with many record-related extensions are brittle and confusing, if they work at all.

-The extensions that exist to address different sub-sets of these issues are many, and their interactions are quite unpredictable and annoying.
+The extensions that exist to address different subsets of these issues are many, and their interactions are quite unpredictable and annoying.
 Some extensions are required at site-of-declaration, some are required at site-of-use, some are required at both; error messages for these tend to be